 3. Test Plan and Test Group Association:

-- From the Campaign object, users can associate Test Plans to a Campaign by selecting the Experiments Tab and selecting a Test Plan from the drop down.
+- From the Campaign object, you can associate Test Plans to a Campaign by selecting the Experiments Tab and selecting a Test Plan from the dropdown.

-- Once a Test Plan is selected, the user can select a Test Group for each of the line items within the campaign.
+- Once you select a Test Plan, select a Test Group for each of the line items within the campaign.

-- All line items within the Campaign must have a test group assigned in.
-If not, they will not be able to save the associations.
+- All line items within the Campaign must have an assigned test group.
+If not, then you cannot save the associations.

 - Multiple line items can be assigned to the same test group.

-- Once a Test Plan has been selected, all new line items created will show an Experiments section in their Overview section.
+- Once a Test Plan has been selected, all newly created line items show an Experiments section in their Overview section

 When using this feature, our reporting products will provide insights through the following:

-You can find the full list of log headers here, however fields relevant to the Experiments feature include:
+You can find the full list of log headers here.

 Report Builder and Query Tool: